developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/api/re2x/rfid/index.md

 ### General
-By default the plug-in, when loaded, is already connected to RFID Module.
-In order to disconnect, one may use disconnect() method call on the rfid object.
-After a successful disconnection, the connect() method may be used to make a new connection to the RFID Module.
-For a plug-in method to be successfully invoked, all of its associated non-default properties must be successfully set prior to making the call.
+When loaded, the plug-in by default is already connected to RFID module.
+To disconnect, use the disconnect() method call on the RFID object.
+After successfully disconnecting, the connect() method can be used to make a new connection to the RFID module.
+For a plug-in method to be successfully invoked, all of its associated non-default properties must be set prior to making the call.

 ### Waiting for operationCompleteEvent
-When RhoElements finishes execution of a plug-in method call, the corresponding RFID operation may not have been completed, rather it may have just been started.
-Specifically, for performInventory, tagLocate, tag access operations (readTag/writeTag/lockTag/killTag) using access-filter or performed on all tags, the corresponding method call just initiates the corresponding RFID operation.
-These operations generate Tag-reports, and once all the reports are completely sent to the application, the plug-in sends a operationCompleteEvent.
+When RhoElements finishes execution of a plug-in method call, the corresponding RFID operation might not have been completed or might have just been started.
+Specifically, for performInventory, tagLocate, tag access operations (readTag/writeTag/lockTag/killTag) using an access-filter or performed on all tags, the corresponding method call just initiates the corresponding RFID operation.
+These operations generate Tag reports, and once all the reports are sent to the application, the plug-in sends a operationCompleteEvent.
 The disconnect() method also gives an operationCompleteEvent back to the application.
-It is important that the application register for operationCompleteEvent and further method calls will have to be made only after the reception of this event.
+It is important that the application register for operationCompleteEvent, and further method calls must be made only after the reception of this event.

 ### Handling the TagEvent
 TagEvent should be assigned to a Callback that handles the tag-reports arising out of Inventory/Locationing/Read/Write/Lock/Kill operations.
-Every tagEvent callback should usually result in JSON TagData Array object of length equalling to the reportTrigger property set.
+Every tagEvent callback should usually result in JSON TagData Array object of length equal to the reportTrigger property set.
 However, in the contingency that the RFID operation has ended and the plug-in hasn't accumulated reportTrigger number of tagData objects, then the pending tags are all sent to the tagEvent callback.

 ### Access Operation Status Codes
 For an access operation performed by using an access filter or an access operation performed on all tags, the status code only indicates that the operation has been successfully started.
 Setting enableTagAccessStatus to true generates Tag reports with the tagID and status of the access operation on the corresponding tagID.
 However, for a single tag access operation, the statusEvent indicates the result of the access operation for the given tagID.